hbctraining/main/registrations/CFAR_bundle_Intro-to-RandIntro-tobulkRNAseqPartII.md

 ** Please note that this workshop does NOT cover single-cell RNA-seq analysis. **

-** Please note that you DO NOT need to attend Part I to attend this workshop.
+** Please note that you **DO NOT** need to attend bulk RNA-seq Part I to attend the Introduction to bukRNA-seq II workshop.

 ---